Environmental movement: China

-China's environmental movement is characterized by the rise of environmental NGOs, policy advocacy, spontaneous alliances, and protests that often only occur at the local level.
+China's environmental movement is becoming stronger, with the establishment of environmental non-governmental organizations (NGOs) that are advocating policy changes and placing environmental causes on the national agenda.
+These activists have the tendency to spontaneously join with local citizens, specialists, as well as other actors to work on specific environmental concerns.
+Grassroots mobilization and protests have also become more common, frequently focusing on localized concerns such as pollution, forest depletion, or biodiversity conservation.
+Such campaigns may not necessarily attract extensive national media coverage, but collectively they promote environmental awareness and promote sustainability in China.
 Environmental protests in China are increasingly expanding their scope of concerns, calling for broader participation "in the name of the public."

 The Chinese have realized the ability of riots and protests to have success and had led to an increase in disputes in China by 30% since 2005 to more than 50,000 events.
 Protests cover topics such as environmental issues, land loss, income, and political issues.
 They have also grown in size from about 10 people or fewer in the mid-1990s to 52 people per incident in 2004.
 China has more relaxed environmental laws than other countries in Asia, so many polluting factories have relocated to China, causing pollution in China.

 Water pollution, water scarcity, soil pollution, soil degradation, and desertification are issues currently in discussion in China.
 The groundwater table of the North China Plain is dropping by 1.5 m (5 ft) per year.
 This groundwater table occurs in the region of China that produces 40% of the country's grain.
 The Center for Legal Assistance to Pollution Victims works to confront legal issues associated with environmental justice by hearing court cases that expose the narratives of victims of environmental pollution.
 As China continues domestic economic reforms and integration into global markets, there emerge new linkages between China's domestic environmental degradation and global ecological crisis.

 Comparing the experience of China, South Korea, Japan and Taiwan reveals that the impact of environmental activism is heavily modified by domestic political context, particularly the level of integration of mass-based protests and policy advocacy NGOs.
 Hinted by the history of neighboring Japan and South Korea, the possible convergence of NGOs and anti-pollution protests will have significant implications for Chinese environmental politics in the coming years.